 - Do not submit assignments in plastic folders or covers.

 - The Law reception staff cannot distribute assignments, nor can lecturers mark them if the necessary details are not fully completed on the form.

-2. All assignments (assessment items) must be lodged through the Assignment Box on Level 3 before 6:00pm on the due date (during Faculty teaching weeks) or before 5.00pm (during Faculty non-teaching weeks and Summer session) for receipt on that day.
+2. All hardcopy assignments (assessment items) must be lodged through the Assignment Box at the Student Reception at Building 2, Level 16 before 6:00pm on the due date (during Faculty teaching weeks) or before 5.00pm (during Faculty non-teaching weeks and Summer session) for receipt on that day.
 Law Reception staff will not falsify submission dates.

 Online Assignment Submissions

 Students who have been advised by their subject coordinator to submit their assignments online must complete and include the UTS Law Assignment Cover Sheet for Online Submission.
 This cover sheet should become page one of your assignment.

 Do not confuse the online submission cover sheet with the UTS Law Assignment cover sheet.